Marketplace Recipe: Vendors Example

 Admin Development#

-The Medusa Admin is extendable, allowing you to add widgets to existing pages or create new pages.
+The Medusa Admin is extendable, allowing you to add custom widgets to existing pages or create entirely new pages.
+For example, you can add a new page showing the list of vendors.
 Learn more about it in this documentation.

 Was this page helpful?